Giant’s Causeway, Northern Ireland

 It’s much more fun to believe the legend, right?

-Especially when it involves a large Irish giant called Finn MacCool who was challenged to a fight by another giant – a Scottish one across the water.
+Especially when that legend involves a large Irish giant called Finn MacCool, who was challenged to a fight by a Scottish giant on the other side of the water.

-Finn, being Irish, loved only one thing more than fighting and that was accepting a challenge.
-So he decided to head across the water to fight this other giant, called Benandonner.
+Finn, being Irish, loved only one thing more than fighting – and that was accepting a challenge.
+So he decided to head across the water to fight the Scottish giant, known as Benandonner.

-Finn strode across that causeway he built, chest puffed out, arms swinging proudly, eyes fixed ahead, as he went to meet the Scottish giant Benandonner for this fight.
+Well, Finn strode across the enormous path of rock that he had built – chest puffed out, arms swinging proudly, eyes fixed ahead – as he went to meet the Scottish giant Benandonner for this fight.

-The problem was… well, you see… Finn made it to the other side and he saw Benandonner and he realised he was much bigger than he expected and he decided he probably wouldn’t be able to beat him and he considered staying and fighting but really he did what was probably best, yes, probably the right thing to do and he turned around… and he ran all the way home to Ireland!
+The problem was… well, you see… Finn made it to the other side but, when he saw Benandonner, he realised he was much bigger than he expected.
+Finn realised he probably wouldn’t be able to beat him so he did what he thought was best.

-But Benandonner had spotted Finn coming in the distance and when he saw him turn around, he started to chase after him across the causeway.
+But Benandonner had spotted Finn coming in the distance and he chased after him across the causeway.

-Finn arrived back in Ireland and realised he was being chased.
-He didn’t know what to do.
-But his wife, Oonagh, had a good idea.
+Finn arrived back in Northern Ireland and realised he was being chased.
+He didn’t know what to do – but his wife, Oonagh, had a good idea.
 She told him to dress up like a baby and get into a cot.

 When Benandonner arrived at Finn’s house, he demanded his fight but Oonagh told him that Finn wasn’t home.
 He started to get angry and began to shout.